-The Director of the District Department of the Environment (Department or DDOE), under the authority identified below, hereby gives notice of the intent to amend Chapter 5 (Water Quality and Pollution) of Title 21 (Water and Sanitation) of the District of Columbia Municipal Regulations (DCMR), comprehensively amending the stormwater regulations and the soil erosion and sediment control regulations.
-Specifically, these amendments would repeal and replace §§ 500 to 545 and 599, and add §§ 546, 547, and 552.
-This notice refers to this rulemaking as the "second proposed rule."
+The Director of the District Department of the Environment (Department or DDOE), under the authority identified below, hereby gives notice of the adoption as final of the following amendments to Chapter 5 (Water Quality and Pollution) of Title 21 (Water and Sanitation) of the District of Columbia Municipal Regulations (DCMR).
+This notice refers to these amendments as the "final rule."
+Specifically, these amendments repeal and replace §§ 500 to 545 and 599, and add §§ 546, 547, and 552.
+The final rule appears below.

-DDOE also gives notice of its intent to adopt a revised Stormwater Management Guidebook (SWMG).
-The SWMG provides guidance on compliance with the rule.
-This includes design specifications for stormwater management practices that can be used to achieve compliance.
-The revised SWMG is approximately six hundred (600) pages long and, therefore, is not published in this D.C.
+DDOE also gives notice of the adoption of a final version of the Stormwater Management Guidebook (SWMG), which provides guidance on compliance with the final rule.
+This notice refers to the final version of the SWMG as the "final SWMG."
+The final SWMG includes design specifications for stormwater management practices that can be used to achieve compliance.
+The final SWMG is approximately six hundred (600) pages long and, therefore, is not published in the D.C.
 Register.
-It is available at ddoe.dc.gov/proposedstormwaterrule.
-This notice refers to the current version of the SWMG as the "second proposed SWMG."
+It is available via ddoe.dc.gov/swregs.